aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-media-files/picture-frame/_index.md

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class.
 2. Get a slide's reference through its index.
-3. Create an [PPImage]() object by adding an image to the [ImagesCollection](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ImageCollection) associated with the presentation object that will be used to fill the shape.
+3. Create an `PPImage` object by adding an image to the [ImagesCollection](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ImageCollection) associated with the presentation object that will be used to fill the shape.
 4. Specify the image's width and height.
-5. Create a [PictureFrame](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PictureFrame) based on the image's width and height through the `AddPictureFrame` method exposed by the shape object associated with the referenced slide.
+5. Create a [PictureFrame](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PictureFrame) based on the image's width and height through the `addPictureFrame` method exposed by the shape object associated with the referenced slide.
 6. Add a picture frame (containing the picture) to the slide.
 7. Write the modified presentation as a PPTX file.

-This Javascript code shows you how to create a picture frame:
+This JavaScript code shows you how to create a picture frame:

 ```javascript
 // Instantiates the Presentation class that represents a PPTX file